Skip to content

 private String title;

-@NotBlank(message = "Author cannot be empty")
+@NotBlank(message = "Author is required")

 private String author;

-private Double price;
+private double price;

-// JPA requires a no-arg constructor
+// JPA requires a no-argument constructor — Hibernate uses it when

-protected Book() {}
+public Book() {}

-public Book(String title, String author, Double price) {
+public Book(String title, String author, double price) {

 this.title = title;